yannikmadeheim-del/pyFBS-nonlinear/docs/examples/06_ODS.rst

 .. figure:: ./data/six_two.png
-   :width: 600px
+   :width: 500px

 Accelerometer animation and GIF export
 --------------------------------------
 The objects placed in the 3D view can be simply animated.
-In this example an operational deflection shape at a certain impact position can be animated.
+In this example an operational deflection shape at a certain impact position is animated.
 The pyFBS supports also an export to a GIF file.
-Before running the animation just set the output directory view3D.gif_dir and set the variable view3D.take_gif = True.
-When the GIF is exporting the animation lags the animation can lag in the 3D display.
+Before running the animation just set the output directory ``view3D.gif_dir`` and set the variable ``view3D.take_gif = True``.
+When the GIF is exporting the animation can lag within the 3D display.

 .. code-block:: python